umernadim/list-and-loop/README.md

 ## 🏁 Conclusion

-By completing these exercises, you’ve learned:
+By completing these exercises, I’ve learned:

 * How to create and manipulate lists.
 * How to use loops and conditions together.